guilbeeg/enablement-interview/slide5.md

 ???

-The next step is to add your AWS access keys to Vault.
-This is necessary to use them dynamically later.
-Here's an example of how to add your AWS access keys to Vault using Terraform:
+Make sure that you filter for the AMI you've created.
+This is necessary to use them dynamically later in the aws_instance resource block.